 - After, they took my blood and urine for analyses.

 - Then, I had to be examined by the ENT specialist who did some tests.
-He checked the pressure of my ears, and I did a hearing test (I had to wear a headset and I have to click on a button each time I heard a noise).
+He checked the pressure of my ears, and I did a hearing test (I had to click on a button each time I heard a noise).
 After that, the doctor informed me that I had passed the ENT examination.
-That was good news but it wasn't finished.
+That was a good news but it wasn't finished.

-- I went back to sit, and they called me to have breakfast (really good news because I hadn't eaten until then).
+- I went back to sit, and they called me to have breakfast (I didn't eat until then from the previous day).

-- After, I did an electrocardiogram and a test of my capacity to blow out air: I just had to blow out the maximum I could inside a machine.
+- After this break, I did an electrocardiogram and a test of my capacity to blow out air: I just had to blow out the maximum I could inside a machine.

-- Then the general doctor called me, he asked me several questions about my life, he weighed me, took my height, blood pressure and listened to my heart.
-He checked my whole body and the cherry on the pie: he even checked my private parts…!
+- Then the main doctor called me and asked me several questions about my life, he weighed me, measured my size, blood pressure and listened to my heart.
+He checked my whole body and cherry on the pie: he even checked my private parts…!
 Everything was fine, good!

-- After all these tests, I had the final test for my vision, the most important.
+- After all these tests, I had the final test for my vision.
 The doctor called me and I started several tests: check the visual acuity on each eye, read a very small text, check 3D vision, do a colour test, check the pressure resistance and reaction of my eyes to the light, and he finished by examining each of my eyes very closely.
-Anyway, a lot of tests for vision.
+Anyway, a lot of tests for the vision.
 He told me that my eyes were fine.
 I can tell you at that moment I was very happy and could finally breathe.

 - To finish, the main doctor called me in his office and told me that I got my medical certificate class 1.

-I went out of the medical centre at 12h with a big smile, a huge amount of stress gone but especially with even more motivation to continue my dream to become an airline pilot.
+I went out of the medical centre at 12h with a big smile and especially with a big motivation to continue my dream of becoming an airline pilot.

 Step 5: Airline Transport Pilot Licence Theory (ATPL)